-Introduction to Romanian 1 (Fr-GE-Rom 1)
+Introduction to Romanian 1 (Sp-GE- Rom 1)

-- The course has as its objective, the acquisition of basic language skills and holistic development of communicative abilities that would allow students to carry out basic communicative transactions like - To introduce themselves and others, - To describe places, talk about their surroundings, - To express their likes and interests, etc., among other things. - At the end of semester 1, the student will attain A1.1 level of the Common European Framework.
+The course has as its objective, the acquisition of basic language skills and holistic development of communicative abilities that would allow students to carry out basic communicative transactions like to introduce themselves and others, describe places, talk about their surroundings, express their likes and interests, etc., among other things.
+By the end of this semester, the student will attain A1.1 level of the Common European Framework

-- Enable students to partially attain A1.1 Level of reading and writing skills in the concerned language - Enable students to partially attain A1.1 Level of listening and speaking skills in the concerned language - Equip students to read and write very short texts about oneself and his/her immediate environment. - Prepare learners to communicate orally on subjects concerning his/her immediate environment
+- Enable students to partially attain A1.1 Level of reading and writing skills in the concerned language - Enable students to partially attain A1.1 Level of listening and speaking skills in the concerned language

+- Equip students to read and write very short texts about oneself and his/her immediate environment. - Prepare learners to communicate orally on subjects concerning his/her immediate environment.

-- Understanding familiar words and very basic phrases concerning oneself, one's family, and immediate surroundings - Understanding very brief announcements in public spaces, short, simple formal/informal conversation when speakers are speaking at a slower pace.
+Understanding most important information related to one's immediate concrete surroundings, such as very brief announcements in public spaces, short, simple formal/informal conversation, questions and instructions when speakers are speaking at a slower pace.

-• Reading simple texts related to one's immediate environment such as notices, posters, catalogues, fliers, personal messages or emails and answering questions on them.
+Reading simple texts related to one's immediate environment such as informal messages, emails, notices, posters, brochures, menu cards, time tables etc. and answering questions on them.

-• Describing and presenting oneself, one's immediate environment and the people s/he knows using simple phrases and sentences.
+Monologue: Describing objects, events or experiences related to one's immediate environment using simple phrases and sentences.